 Overall term: 2016 to 2019

-According to the United Nations Refugee Agency (UNHCR), 65.6 million individuals were forcibly displaced worldwide as a result of conflict, persecution or serious human rights violations by the end of 2016.
-Never before have so many people been forced to leave their homes.
+According to the United Nations Refugee Agency (UNHCR), 68.5 million people had been forcibly displaced worldwide as a result of conflict, persecution or serious human rights violations by the end of 2017.
+Never before have so many people in the world been forced to leave their homes.

-Successful reintegration processes start well before people actually arrive back home.
-For this reason, institutions that support refugees and IDPs are currently seeking ways to specifically adapt the preparatory support that they offer to the requirements for reintegration in the countries or regions of origin.
+Developing countries host a large proportion of these people.
+Their chances of taking up employment, enhancing their skills and thus securing a living in the long term within these host countries and communities are limited.
+Many refugees want to return to their home country or region of origin on a permanent basis.
+Successful reintegration processes therefore begin well before people actually arrive back home.
+For this reason, institutions that support refugees and IDPs are looking for ways to specifically adapt the preparatory support that they offer to the process of reintegration in the country or region of origin.

-The employability of voluntarily returning refugees, IDPs and the local population in host communities is increased through additional needs-based training.
+By providing needs-based training opportunities, the employability of voluntarily returning refugees, IDPs and the local population in host communities is increased.

 On behalf of the German Government, the project supports the return and reintegration of displaced persons worldwide.
 The main focus here is on South-South migration, as around 85 per cent of the world’s refugees are hosted in developing countries.
 Under the title Skills for Reintegration, it focuses in particular on developing skills that will improve employability.

 Three pilot measures in three countries are currently being carried out in this field of activity.
 These are being implemented by national and international non-governmental organisations or by current projects on the ground in which the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH is addressing this issue on behalf of the German Government.

 In order to promote gender equality, the measures focus in particular on the needs of women and girls.